jebbinSCL/FuncSharpCourse/README.md

-# FuncSharpCourse
-Planning and Materials for F# and Functional Progrmaming Course
+# Planning and Materials for F# and Functional Programming Course